regulad/regulad.github.io/archive/_posts/2020-11-22-The GIF Event Horizon (Part 3).md

 * are not cute
 * are only shared by people that are horrible out of touch

-Infact, I believe I must do something drastic.
+In fact, I believe I must do something drastic.
 ![Biohazard](https://upload.wikimedia.org/wikipedia/commons/1/13/Biohazard_symbol_%28blue%29.svg)

 These GIFs are now biohazards and a risk to human life.